tronscan/tron-tvc/README.md

 # Adding new token
-The JSON schema for the tokens includes: address, name, decimals, symbol, logoURI, official homepage, MarketCap link, existing Markets.
+The JSON schema for the tokens includes: address, name, decimals, symbol, logoURI, official homepage, MarketCap link, existing Markets, description, whitepaper, socialMedia.

 Follow the steps below to add a new token：
 1) Fork this repo.